PrinceXaine/Dragon-Repeller-Rebirth/README.md

 - **JavaScript:** Powers the game's logic and interactivity.

 ## Getting Started
-To play the game, simply clone the repository and open the `index.html` file in a web browser.
+To play the game, simply clone the repository and open the `Dragon Repeller - Rebirth.html` file in a web browser.
 No additional installations or setups are required.

 ## Contributing
 Contributions to enhance the game, fix bugs, or suggest new features are always welcome.
 Please feel free to fork the repository and submit pull requests.